Lalithavanukuri/splitwise/README.md

 VoyageHub utilizes OpenAI to power its chatbot assistance feature.
 The OpenAI key enhances the chatbot's capabilities, providing users with instant and intelligent responses to trip-related queries.

+### Weather API

+VoyageHub integrates a powerful Weather API to offer accurate and real-time weather forecasts.
+Plan your trip with confidence, knowing the weather conditions at your destination.

 ## 🚀 Getting Started

 ### Prerequisites